IIIF/api/source/api/presentation/3.0/index.md

 ### 5.6.
 Annotations

-Annotations follow the [Web Annotation][webanno] data model.
+Annotations follow the [Web Annotation][org-w3c-webanno] data model.
 The description provided here is a summary plus any IIIF specific requirements.
 It must be noted that the W3C standard is the official documentation.

 Note that the Web Annotation data model defines different patterns for the `value` property, when used within an Annotation.
 The value of a Textual Body or a Fragment Selector, for example, are strings rather than JSON objects with languages and values.
 Care must be taken to use the correct string form in these cases.

 Annotations _MUST_ have their own HTTP(S) URIs, conveyed in the `id` property.
-The JSON-LD description of the Annotation _SHOULD_ be returned if the URI is dereferenced, according to the [Web Annotation Protocol][webannoprotocol].
+The JSON-LD description of the Annotation _SHOULD_ be returned if the URI is dereferenced, according to the [Web Annotation Protocol][org-w3c-webanno-protocol].

 The content resource is linked in the `body` of the Annotation.
 The content resource _MUST_ have an `id` property, with the value being the URI at which it can be obtained.
 A Canvas _MAY_ be treated as a content resource for the purposes of annotating it on to other Canvases.
 In this situation, the Canvas _MAY_ be embedded within the Annotation, or require dereferencing to obtain its description.